Vsimpro/vs1m.pro/vs1m.pro/content/posts/every-second-counts.md

 draft: false
 ---

-If you've ever wondered if milliseconds could be used to expose secrets, this one is for you.
+If you've ever wondered how milliseconds could be used to expose secrets, this one is for you.

 In this article, I dive into how timing based side-channel attacks can be leveraged in application security.
 I'll show you how tiny delays in system responses can leak valuable information, like open ports and database records.
 Let's walk through some theory, and real world examples on actual applications.